cs540-25/news/README.md

     - Title: How much does AI impact development speed?
 An enterprise-based randomized controlled trial
     - Title: An Efficient Performance Testing of Web Services
     - Title: Advancements of PAPI for the exascale generation
+    - Title: LLM testing for simulating human testing

 # March 13
-   - Title:Fuzzy Utility AI for Handling Uncertainty in Video Game Bots Implementation
+   - Title: Fuzzy Utility AI for Handling Uncertainty in Video Game Bots Implementation
    - Title: Quantum Software Development Lifecycle
    - Scrum for project progress